-Students can enter the program with part time or full-time status.
-Students who maintain part time status are registered for 3-6 credits per semester.
+Students can enter the program with part-time (2-year plan) or full-time (3-year plan) status.
+Students who maintain part-time status are registered for 3-6 credits per semester.
 Students who maintain full time status are registered for 9-12 credits per semester.
+To maintain financial aid status, students are required to register for a minimum of 6 credits per fall/spring semester.